Sensor Fusion in Autonomous Systems

 Mining and Industrial Systems

-Space and Remote Operations
+Space and Remote Systems

-Remote systems rely on careful fusion of inertial, visual, and positional information because external references may be limited and direct intervention delayed.
+Remote systems rely on careful fusion of inertial, visual, positional, and terrain information because direct intervention may be delayed or impossible.

 Fusion and Decision Systems